Keystone

 Write a spec

-A YAML file that describes the environment (OS, packages, databases), the task (what the agent should do), and the checks (how to know if it worked).
+A YAML file that describes the environment (OS, packages, databases, mocked APIs), the task (what the agent should do), the secrets it needs, the network policy it operates under, and the invariants (concrete pass/fail checks).

 Upload it

-Push the spec to Keystone via the SDK.
+Push the spec to Keystone via the SDK or CLI.
 Keystone validates it and stores it.
+Re-uploading the same id: increments the version automatically.

 Run an experiment

-Keystone spins up isolated sandboxes with Docker containers, runs your agent inside them, and evaluates the results against your checks.
+Keystone spins up isolated sandboxes (Firecracker VMs or Docker containers), starts backing services on a private network, applies fixtures, runs your agent inside, and evaluates the results against your invariants.

 See your results